 A merger of the American Academy of Periodontology and the American Society of Periodontists took place in 1967.
 The organizations were consolidated under the name, the American Academy of Periodontology.

 Today, the American Academy of Periodontology has a membership of approximately 8,000.
-It has a staff of approximately 40, managed by John Forbes, Executive Director.
 The Academy is incorporated in Illinois, and is now housed in 14,000 square feet of space at 737 N. Michigan, directly next door to the American Dental Association.